MickyBrady/Pipeline-Project/README.md

 git clone https://github.com/MickyBrady/Pipeline-Project.git
 ```

-This repository contains a smaller sample_data subset set of transcriptomes from two patient donors.
+This repository includes a smaller sample_data subset of transcriptomes from two patient donors.
+You can download the full dataset from SRA using the following wget commands.

-Using wget for the original sample.
-The first 10,000 reads from  the SRA were converted to paired-end fastq files.
+The first 10,000 reads from each sample were converted to paired-end fastq files for quick testing.
 ```
 wget
 Donor 1 (2dpi): https://sra-pub-run-odp.s3.amazonaws.com/sra/SRR5660030/SRR5660030